“Best Legal Solutions for your Business”

 A smooth application (without facing any objection or opposition) may take approximately 12 months to complete the registration process in Thailand.

+The primary governing law for patents in Thailand is the Thai Patent Act.
 A patent is an exclusive right granted for an invention with the purpose of protecting the innovation for a limited time.
 A patent application must include a description of the invention and one or more claims that define the invention.

 At Smart Legal Solutions, we assist companies and independent inventors in researching, developing and protecting their inventions in Thailand through the filing and prosecution of their patents.